ibm-cloud-docs/citrix-netscaler-vpx/fp-nat.md

 Network address translation (NAT) is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

-You may utilize your Citrix NetScaler VPX appliance to perform NAT on outbound traffic from your client machines.
+You may utilize your {{site.data.keyword.vpx_full}} appliance to perform NAT on outbound traffic from your client machines.
 To do so:

 1. Go to System > Network > Routes, and navigate to the **RNAT** tab.
 Click **Configure RNAT**.